-We recommend the following be included in Legislation that requires the Commission to establish guidelines, administer and regulate:

-- o Implement co-marketing strategies with the next contract award for the TPA and across all energy, water, and telecommunication programs. - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Equally promote each program through co-marketing.
+- We recommend The LIOB recommends the following be included in Legislation that requires the Commission to establish guidelines, administer and regulate: - Implement co-marketing strategies with the next contract awardawarded for the California LifeLine TPA and across all income-qualified CPUC energy, water, and telecommunication programs. - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Equally promote each program through co-marketing.
 "Equally" shall be defined as dedicating the same amount of measurable resources to promote each program and benefit.